rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 - `AV Sync`      - Audio Video Synchronization
 - `HAL`          - Hardware Abstraction Layer
 - `API`          - Application Programming Interface
-- `RDK`          - Reference Design Kit for All Devices
 - `Caller`       - Any user of the interface via the APIs
 - `SoC`          - System on Chip
 - `Westeros-GL`  - Westeros Graphics Library

 ## Component Runtime Execution Requirements
-These requirements ensure that the `HAL` executes correctly within the run-time environment that it will be used in.Failure to meet these requirements will likely result in undefined and unexpected behaviour.
+These requirements ensure that the `HAL` executes correctly within the run-time environment that it will be used in.
+Failure to meet these requirements will likely result in undefined and unexpected behaviour.

 ### Initialization and Startup
 `Caller` should initialize the `AV Sync` session by calling `avsync_soc_init`() before calling any other `API`.